LukeTobin/LudumDare48/README.md

 ## Sound

-All of our sound is from [ITCH LINK].
+All of our sound is by [Sidearm Studio.](https://assetstore.unity.com/packages/audio/sound-fx/ultimate-sound-fx-bundle-151756)

 # Download